-As a result, the Integration Joint Board Strategic Planning Group also considered what high-level actions could be taken in our ways of working across the Health and Social Care Partnership to improve in these areas.
+As a result, our Strategic Planning Group also considered what high-level actions could be taken in our ways of working across the Health and Social Care Partnership to improve in these areas.

 These ways of working were then considered in the context of the values of our statutory delivery partners in NHS Borders and Scottish Borders Council, and agreed as ways of working for the Health and Social Care Partnership and Integration Joint Board.